 This course examines both substantive and procedural law.
-The legal elements of various crimes are discussed, with attention to the Alabama Code areas of criminal procedure essential to the criminal justice professional.
+The legal elements of various crimes are discussed, with emphasis placed on the contents of the Alabama Code.
+Areas of criminal procedure essential to the criminal justice profession are also covered.

 CRJ 146 Criminal Evidence